 My research concerns social studies of energy and climate change.
 In collaboration with the EPSRC Centre on Innovation and Energy Demand, our research group is studying comparative European heat and energy efficiency policies and practices.
 Recent Heat and the City research focused on urban energy governance and organisation in globalising markets.
 Further work is analysing local engagement in energy developments (funding from Energy Technologies Institute and UK Energy Research Centre) and evaluating the Scottish Energy Efficiency Pilots (funding from Scottish ClimateXChange).
 Our research is used in 2017 Scottish Government Energy Strategy Consultations and 2013 UK Government Heat Strategy.

-I am co-director of the UK Energy Research Centre; a member of Scottish Government Fuel Poverty Review Panel and Expert Commission on District Heating and Regulation; UK Government BEIS Steering Group on Heat Networks and Consumer Protection Research; UK Nominated Expert to the International Energy Agency Programme on District Heating and Cooling; Chair of the 2016 Advisory Group on Heat and Energy Efficiency, UK Committee on Climate Change, and Trustee of environmental charity, SNIFFER.
+I am co-director of the UK Energy Research Centre; a member of the Scottish Government Fuel Poverty Review Panel and Adviser on Scotland's Climate Change Plan and Energy Strategy; UK Government BEIS Steering Group on Heat Networks and Consumer Protection Research; RSE Inquiry into the Future of Energy in Scotland and I Chaired the 2016 Advisory Group on Heat and Energy Efficiency, UK Committee on Climate Change.

 (2016) Hawkey, D., Webb, J., Lovell, H., McCrone, D., Tingey, M. and Winskel, M. Sustainable Urban Energy Policy: Heat and the City Abingdon: Routledge